introduction

 7. Sustainable Christmas market

-Festivally decorated stalls, delicious food and good-smelling mulled wine throughout the city.
+Festively decorated stalls, delicious food and good-smelling mulled wine all over the city.
 This is how we all imagine a cozy Christmas market.
 Unfortunately, the truth often looks different.
 Overcrowded Christmas markets, cheap mulled wine and far too long queues at the food stalls.
 That's why many people are already looking for a more relaxed alternative.

-Here you will find some sustainable Christmas markets listed.
+You can find some sustainable Christmas markets listed here.
 This makes it increasingly easier to celebrate a sustainable Christmas.

-If you want to buy gifts, then if possible, don't order online from well-known giants, but instead focus on products in your area.
+If you want to buy gifts, then if possible, don't order online from well-known giants, but rather choose products in your area.
 There are certainly small manufacturers, socially responsible shops or unpackaged shops where you will find a special gift.

-If there is no way around ordering online, you can find here 10 tips for more environmentally friendly orders.
+However, if there is no way around ordering online, you can find here are 10 tips more environmentally friendly orders.